 Liang Shaoji was born in Shanghai, 1945.
 From 1986 to 1989, Liang Shaoji studied soft sculpture from Maryn Varbanov at China Academy of Art who was one of the world's leading tapestries.
 In the late 1980s, Liang started experimenting with silkworms.
-For more than thirty years, Liang has been indulged in the interdisciplinary creation in terms of art and biology, installation and sculpture, new media and textile.
+For more than thirty years, he has been indulged in the interdisciplinary creation in terms of art and biology, installation and sculpture, new media and textile.
 His Nature Series sees the life process of silkworms as creation medium, the interaction in natural world as his artistic language, time and life as the essential idea.
 His works are fulfilled with a sense of meditation, philosophy and poetry while illustrating the inherent beauty of silk.